tum-gis/citydb-3dtiler/noneed_2_readme.md

   - [✔] Change the "ignore" arguments in the usage diagram to reflect the changes in args.

 - 31.10.2025
-  - [ ] try to project simpliest SQL query on the classes.
+  - [✔] try to project simpliest SQL query on the classes.

+- 03.11.2025
+  - [ ] check the diagrams.
+  - [ ] implement the "separate-tilesets" argument.
+  - [ ] query the available objectclasses.
+  - [ ] query the available namespaces.

+- 05.11.2025
+  - [ ] implement run_query func in the advise_main.py